|• Secrecy helps freaks

 knew that she had been abused, but they said nothing, either.
 I suspect

-that this attitude is typical; namely, most people are afraid to
+that this attitude is typical; namely, most people

-expose crimes, especially those of crime networks, because we don't have
+expose crimes, especially those of crime networks, because we don't

 much faith that our legal system will protect us from the criminals.